amihaiemil/amihaiemil.github.io/_posts/2016-06-03-using-google-recaptha-with-jax-rs.markdown

 }
 {% endhighlight %}

 Done.
 Now no bots will be able to send your formular.
-I hope this article was useful - please let me know if you find any bugs in the code and I will fix them.
+I hope this article was useful - feel free to ask any questions in the Disqus thread below.